 My only area of genuine expertise, as I would define it, is translating Korean into English.
-I’m well read in many subjects, however, and, over the past two decades, I have translated a mind-bogglingly large quantity of texts in a variety of domains.
+I’m well read in many subjects, however, and, over the decades, I have translated a mind-bogglingly large quantity of texts in a variety of domains.
 I’ve been very cautious in accepting work but have found, especially in the last ten years, that almost all the information I need to translate a document well is freely available on the Internet.

 With that caveat, I present the following, what I would call my “areas of focus”:

 I know this seems an odd area in which to stake a claim, but, for general subjects, I’m your man.
 My reading, in both Korean and English, has been all over the place.
 Although this is probably not a wise approach, specialization being as useful as it is, I have specialized in the general.
 Curiosity has driven me there.